lisite19920722/SmartVoiceReact/README.md

 A smart app(v4.0) which can automatically recognize one's voice using react native.

 # How to Run
-run "npm install" in the root folder. run "react-native run-android" in the root folder.
+run "npm install" in the root folder.<br>
+run "react-native run-android" in the root folder.

 # About 404 Bug